Ideals, Varieties, and Algorithms

 Moreover, if a_i f_i \neq 0, then md(f) \geq md(a_i f_i).

-The following algorithm realizes this
+The following algorithm realize this:

 <- (f_1,...,f_s), f